Mugilan1309/Summarizer_Chatbot/README.md

-# 📄 Research Paper Summarizer + Document Chatbot
+# SmartScholar: Research Paper Summarizer + Document Chatbot

 A Streamlit-based prototype that allows users to upload research papers (PDFs), generate summaries, and ask questions about the document using a built-in chatbot.